Methane Gas Leaks

 Gas leaks and pipeline incidents are common and put public health and safety at risk.

-- In March 2022, a four-story apartment building in Silver Spring, Maryland, was destroyed in an explosion caused by a leak coming from a cut gas line.
-In total, 14 people were hospitalized and more than 200 were displaced.
+In March 2022, a four-story apartment building in Silver Spring, Maryland, was destroyed in an explosion caused by a leak coming from a cut gas line.
+In total, 14 people were hospitalized and over 200 were displaced.

 A gas pipeline incident occurs somewhere in the U.S. approximately every 40 hours.
 From 2010 through nearly the end of 2021, almost 2,600 pipeline incidents related to the release of gas occurred in the United States that were serious enough to be reported to the federal government, 328 of which resulted in explosions.
 Those explosions and fires killed 122 people and injured 603.